Cherry Blossom Cookies

 • All-purpose flour

 • Cream the butter.
 In a large bowl, beat the butter and powdered sugar using a stand mixer over medium speed.
-Beat them until light and fluffy.
-A hand mixer works too.
-Then add the egg yolk.
+Beat them until light and fluffy, then add the egg yolk.

 • Add the food coloring.
 Incorporate the salt, extracts, and cherry juice.
 Continue beating until well combined.
 The mixture should be completely pink.

 • Bake.
 Pop the cookies into the oven for 8-10 minutes or until lightly golden around the edges and bottom.
 Remove them from the oven.
-Carefully press a Kiss chocolate into the center of each cookie.
+Carefully press a chocolate kiss into the center of each cherry blossom cookie.
 Set them aside to cool.

 Tips for Success